trummelbummel/fullstack/readme.md

 pip3 install flask packaging oauth2client redis passlib flask-httpauth pip3 install sqlalchemy flask-sqlalchemy psycopg2-binary bleach requests
 ```

+Added an .httaccess file to avoid .git folder to be read from outside the server.

 Third party sources used where: